forestgrape/coronavirus/spread_analyses.md

 medRxiv preprint doi: https://doi.org/10.1101/2020.10.25.20219063
 ##### Methods
 [in work]
-Analyzing the spread of the variant 20A.EU1 in Europe by analyzing full genome sequences (20A.EU1: "The cluster was initially identified as a monophyletic group of sequences stemming from the larger 20A clade with amino acid substitutions at positions S:A222V, ORF10:V30L, and N:A220V or ORF14:L67F (overlapping reading frame with N), corresponding to nucleotide mutations C22227T, C28932T, and G29645T.
+Analyzing the spread of the variant 20A.EU1 in Europe by analyzing full genome sequences.
+20A.EU1: "The cluster was initially identified as a monophyletic group of sequences stemming from the larger 20A clade with amino acid substitutions at positions S:A222V, ORF10:V30L, and N:A220V or ORF14:L67F (overlapping reading frame with N), corresponding to nucleotide mutations C22227T, C28932T, and G29645T.
 In addition, sequences in 20A.EU1 differ from their ancestors by the synonymous mutations T445C, C6286T, and C26801G.
-There are currently 19,695 sequences in the cluster by this definition.")
+There are currently 19,695 sequences in the cluster by this definition."
 ##### Findings
 [in work]
 * "The prevalence of early samples in Spain, diversity of the Spanish samples, and prominence of the cluster in Spanish sequences suggest Spain as the likely origin for the cluster, or at least the place where it first expanded and became common."
+* " Lentiviral particles with the A222V mutant spike had slightly higher titers than those without (mean 1.3-fold higher), although the difference was not statistically significant (Fig. S2).
+There- fore, A222V does not lead to the same large increases in the titers of spike-pseudotyped lentiviral that has been observed for the D614G mutation (Korber et al., 2020; Yurkovetskiy et al., 2020), which is a mutation that is now generally considered to have increased the fitness of SARS-CoV-2 (Plante et al., 2020; Volz et al., 2020)."